swathi-ashok/jenkins/README.md

 # jenkins
 integration with jenkins and other tools
 New line
-# github integration with jenkins
+# github integration with jenkins.